Demand for Counseling Services Remained Steady During Pandemic Despite Telehealth Delivery, Study Shows

 However, some racial and ethnic minorities continued their longstanding tendency to avoid counseling services, even though they were more likely than non-Hispanic white people to struggle with mental health issues, the study showed.

-“The findings lend support to policies that expand insurance coverage for telehealth counseling,” said lead author Yusen Zhai, an assistant professor of counseling and director of the community counseling clinic at the University of Alabama.
+“The findings lend support to policies that expand insurance coverage for telehealth counseling,” said lead author Yusen Zhai, an assistant professor of counseling and director of the community counseling clinic at the University of Alabama at Birmingham.
 “This is particularly relevant as we navigate the post-pandemic era and consider the future of health care delivery.”

 Insurers broadened coverage for telehealth services during the first months of the pandemic as lockdowns prevented counselors from seeing clients face to face.
 Zhai and his colleagues wondered if consumers resisted telehealth counseling because of technology infrastructure problems or misgivings about receiving therapy over the phone or internet.
 The researchers examined anonymous data collected from more than 52,000 individuals from universities and colleges across the U.S. between September 2018 and June 2020.
 The individuals had been asked about their history and attitudes regarding mental health care and had been screened for depression, anxiety and eating disorders.